oleksandr-bilyk/Blog/README.md

   public TValue GetValue();
 }
 ```
-However such C# class will not be testable because somewhere inside of `GetValue()` method we will need to call `System.DateTime.UtcNow` that makes our logic not pure and not testable.
+Such C# class will not be testable because somewhere inside of `GetValue()` method we will need to call `System.DateTime.UtcNow` that makes our logic not pure and not testable.
 To solve this in OOP paradigm we need to use [Dependency Injection](https://www.goodreads.com/book/show/9407722-dependency-injection-in-net).
 We need to create interface that will let to get current time.
 Also we will have to update our LazyExpirable class signature.
 Also we need to create a factory class may be used with [Dependency Injection Container](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection).